Accomplishments

 • Enabling Energy Storage—Key provisions from the bipartisan bill Sen. Smith led to promote energy storage were signed into law in December 2020.
 This includes funding to accelerate the development of innovative energy storage systems.
 Energy storage is the process of capturing energy at one time to use later, allowing energy providers to meet the needs of consumers and help optimize the use of renewable energy like wind and solar.

 As a member of the Senate Health Committee, Senator Smith has made securing affordable health care services for Minnesotans a top priority.
-From protecting coverage for people with pre-existing conditions, to expanding mental health and telehealth services, to ensuring families and health care workers stay safe during the pandemic, she has enacted many bipartisan provisions that are keeping people in Minnesota and across the country healthy.
+From protecting coverage for people with pre-existing conditions, to expanding mental health and telehealth services, to expanding access for veterans, she has enacted many bipartisan provisions that are keeping people in Minnesota and across the country healthy.
 They include:

-• Protecting Federal Health Services During Government Shutdowns—When a prolonged federal government shutdown endangered benefits for some Minnesota families having life-changing events like the birth or adoption of a child, Sen. Smith pushed for, and enacted, a measure to allow them to enroll their dependents in federal health coverage – even during a shutdown.
-A second measure she enacted ensures that federal employees’ dental, vision and long-term care coverage continue during a shutdown.
+• Protecting Federal Health Services During Government Shutdowns—When a prolonged federal government shutdown endangered benefits for some Minnesota families having life-changing events like the birth or adoption of a child, Senator Smith secured passage of a measure to allow them to enroll their dependents in federal health coverage – even during a shutdown.
+A second measure she authored ensures that federal employees’ dental, vision and long-term care coverage continue during a shutdown.
 The President signed both of these bills into law in 2019.

 As a member of the Senate Banking Committee, Sen. Smith has made addressing Minnesota’s housing shortage a top priority.
 In 2019, she led a statewide housing listening tour that found that virtually every community in the state has a shortage of quality, affordable places to live.
 The problem hurts families and businesses and prevents job growth and economic development.